nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-document-layouts.md

 ```

 {{#> callout type='warning' }}
-The customization of document creation in Web UI is subject to change in the upcoming versions.
+The configuration of document creation in Web UI is subject to change in the upcoming versions.
 {{/callout}}